Vijayjangra21/traffic-openenv-rl/README.md

 The system simulates a traffic intersection where an RL agent dynamically selects which lane receives a green signal, with the goal of reducing congestion and waiting time.

-It is designed as a **decision-making environment** with a complete pipeline including environment, baseline, training, evaluation, and Docker deployment.
+It provides a **complete pipeline** including environment design, baseline, training, evaluation, inference, and Docker deployment.

 ---